systems-nuts/junco-compiler_assisted_checkpointing/README.md

 This repository contains the source code for the compiler support component of the fine-trained CPU-FPGA task migration system.
 This compiler support was developed as part of an MInf Part 1 Dissertation titled "Compiler Support for Software Checkpoint-Restore for C/C++ Kernel Code, for Increased QoS in FPGA-Accelerated
 Systems in HPC Contexts" by Huang Zihan (University of Edinburgh) under the supervision of Dr. Maxime France-Pillois and Dr. Antonio Barbalace of ICSA, University of Edinburgh.
 This source code was developed under LLVM14, but is LLVM7-compatible.
 All commands use the Legacy Pass Manager.

-The CMake files and high-level project directory layouts used in this repository are based on those used in `https://github.com/banach-space/llvm-tutor`.
+* The CMake files and high-level project directory layouts used in this repository are based on those used in https://github.com/banach-space/llvm-tutor.
+* The LiveValues pass is partially adapted from https://github.com/ssrg-vt/popcorn-compiler.
+* This project uses parts of the JsonCpp library from https://github.com/open-source-parsers/jsoncpp.

 ## Branches:
 1. `main`: llvm14 (llvm7 compatible); user-directed checkpoint selection, selective insertion of save/restore infrastructure.
 Is the most updated version of the compiler support source code.